2012 Czech Republic methanol poisonings

-The Czech government established a central emergency response council and banned the sale of liquors with more than 30% alcohol by volume at food stands on 12 September, 2012.
-On 14 September, the ban was extended to any sale of all alcoholic beverages with an alcohol content above 20% vol. On 20 September, export of such products was banned as well.
-The restrictions on liquor sales were lifted on 27 September 2012.
+The Czech government established a central emergency response council and banned the sale of liquors with more than 30% alcohol by volume at food stands on 12 September 2012.
+On 14 September, the ban was extended to any sale of any alcoholic beverages with an alcohol content above 20% vol. On 20 September, export of such products was banned as well.
+The restrictions on liquor sales were lifted seven days later.

-The police systematically checked shops where liquors were on sale.
+The police systematically checked shops where liquors were sold.
 Led by police vice president Václav Kučera, a special police team called Metyl coordinated the investigations.
 On 24 September, the police announced that the source of the methanol-contaminated alcohol had been identified.
 Two main suspects were arrested: Rudolf Fian, a businessman from Karviná of Slovak nationality, and Tomáš Křepela, a Czech company owner from Řitka.
-On 21 May, 2014, the two were sentenced to life imprisonment; eight others to imprisonment for 8 to 21 years.
+On 21 May 2014, the two were sentenced to life imprisonment; eight others were also imprisoned for between 8 and 21 years.